Pattern Avoidance Over a Hypergraph: Main Results

 We will set up a hypergraph whose vertices represent the 1-entries in a matrix and whose edges represent the entries in a submatrix containing $P_\pi$ with columns $\in E(\Lambda)$.
 In this context, independent sets correspond to $\Lambda$-avoiding matrices.
 Using the hypergraph containers method, we bound the number of permutation-matrix independent sets, utilizing F\"uredi-Hajnal to show that the conditions needed to apply the method hold.\\

-In Section \ref{fixedcase} we introduce this fixed $\Lambda$ case and motivate the $L$-vertex clique constraint on $\Lambda$ with $L=n^{O(1)}$, showing that fixed $\Lambda$ graphs with $O(1)$ maximal clique can contain $\Theta(n^k)$ edges and still be avoided by almost all $n$-permutations.
+In Section \ref{fixedcase} we introduce this fixed $\Lambda$ case.
+We motivate the constraint that $\Lambda$ contains cliques of size $\text{poly}(n)$ by demonstrating that $\Lambda$ with maximal clique of constant size can contain $\Theta(n^k)$ edges and still be avoided by almost all $n$-permutations.
 In Section \ref{formulation}, we establish the matrix/hypergraph formulation of the problem.
 In Section \ref{HC}, we formally introduce the hypergraph containers lemma and investigate the necessary conditions to apply the lemma in a recursive branching fashion.
-In Sections \ref{RL} and \ref{SRB}, we verify that these conditions are met using two additional lemmas.
-Finally, in Section \ref{genbound}, we apply the branching hypergraph containers and prove Theorem \ref{fixedtheorem}.\\
+In Sections \ref{RL} and \ref{SRB}, we verify that these conditions are met using two additional lemmas, completing the proof of Theorem \ref{fixedtheorem}.\\

 Many of the arguments in these sections parallel those presented in a paper \cite{FMS} by Asaf Ferber, Gweneth Anne McKinley, and Wojciech Samotij.
 Additionally, the application of the hypergraph container lemma in a recursive branching fashion is adopted from a paper \cite{MS} by Morris and Saxton.\\